lipp/zbus/README.md

 zbus is a message bus in Lua.

+It allows processes to provide or call methods between each other and to publish and subscribe to notifications.
+The funcionality provided should cover many use cases where [dbus](http://www.freedesktop.org/wiki/Software/dbus) may be suitable.

+In opposite to dbus, zbus does neither describe a message format nor requires XML for service registration etc. It is possible to register methods for expressions, which match a set of method urls/names, to keep the broker slim.
+Anyhow, zbus comes with an optional JSON serializer, which allows convenient and typed interfaces.

 ## Files

 -    zbusd.lua: A Lua program, which acts as "message broker" or "router"